CIHR and NFRF

-Christy manages SPARC support for CIHR’s Foundation Grant program.
-Foundation support services include strategic grant writing workshops, application templates, internal peer review and SPARC review.
+Christy manages SPARC support for NFRF's Transformation program.
 Christy also provides one-on-one funding consultations with both new-to-UBC and new-to-CIHR researchers.
 Prior to joining SPARC, Christy worked in change management and strategic planning in the health care sector.
 Christy received her Master’s in Health Administration from UBC and Bachelor of Science from Queen's University.

 CIHR Project Grant

 Marliese leads SPARC's support services for the CIHR Project Grant program.

 Tessa manages SPARC support for the CIHR Strategic portfolio, which includes tracking and communicating new Strategic competitions, providing one-on-one consultations with faculty and research staff, and conducting SPARC review.
 She holds a PhD in Health Sciences and a Master’s in Public Policy, both from SFU.
 Tessa has experience conducting CIHR- and NIH-funded public health research in Vancouver focusing on illegal street drug and nonmedical prescription opioid use.

 Sharon Marsh holds a degree in Genetics from Nottingham University in England and a PhD in Medical Genetics from the University of Aberdeen in Scotland.
 Following her PhD she crossed the ocean to work in various roles in an NIH funded cancer pharmacogenomics lab at Washington University in St Louis.
 Subsequently she worked in Montreal as an Associate Scientific Director in a Genome Canada funded centre before returning to academia at the University of Alberta’s Faculty of Pharmacy and Pharmaceutical Sciences in Edmonton.
 Sharon joined UBC’s SPARC in 2017 as a Health Research Development Officer.